SetayeshPasandideh-12/Simple-Blog/README.md

 # Simple-Blog
-This is a simple project of Blog Template, made by only HTML and CSS.
+-  This project is a simple project of when i had just started learning web-developing.
+- ## Markup lines used in this project:
+- HTML
+- CSS